arup-group/pqm-hellebores/README.md

 7. Enable Raspberry Pi support features:

-In the Preferences | Raspberry Pi Configuration menu, enable the VNC server and the on-screen keyboard: the keyboard is found in the 'Display' tab -- select 'Enable always', and the VNC server is found in the 'Interfaces' tab -- verify that both SSH and VNC are enabled.
+In the Preferences | Raspberry Pi Configuration menu, enable the VNC server and the on-screen keyboard: the keyboard is found in the 'Display' tab -- select 'Enable always', and the VNC server is found in the 'Interfaces' tab -- verify that SSH and (optionally) VNC are enabled.

 8. Add shortcuts to the 'Other' desktop menu:
 ```